In order to become a qualified teacher in the UK, you must meet certain academic criteria set by the UK Government.

 The i2i teacher training programme is a postgraduate programme – you will require:

-An honours degree certificate (minimum class 2:2) from a UK Higher Education Institution (ideally in a subject relates to that you wish to teach)
+A first degree certificate (minimum class 2:2) from a UK Higher Education Institution (or equivalent) (ideally in a subject relates to that you wish to teach)

 You will also require GCSE (or equivalent) Grade C/4 or above certificates in English Language and Maths for Secondary Teacher Training.
 Certificates will be required at interview (replacement certificates can be requested from the examination boards for any lost/stolen certificates)

 If your degree is not in the subject in which you train to teach, an A Level in a related subject is highly desirable